 - metal dome lasts much longer and is much sturdier

-- metal is much more expensive than plastic versions
+- metal can be much more expensive than plastic versions (although this one has come down in price recently)

 Best wooden climbing frames